sasjs/fileuploader/README.md

 The file is sent to SAS where the path is verified, the file is written, and a directory listing is returned.

-To deploy this app, first install the SASjs cli:  `npm i @sasjs/cli`.
+To deploy this app, first install the SASjs cli:  `npm i -g @sasjs/cli`.
 Full instructions [here](https://cli.sasjs.io/installation/).

 Next, run `sasjs add` to prepare your target ([instructions](https://cli.sasjs.io/add/)).